gecko0307/bt/static/images/README.md

 Available at `http://localhost:8000/images` or `http://localhost:8000/tuner`.

-Put your fonts to `Images` directory of the project.
+Put your files to `Images` directory of the project.

 Generator's frontend is written in [Svelte](https://svelte.dev/).
 To make edits to the frontend, run the following in this directory: